wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 Updated 1 tap (caskroom/cask).
 No changes to formulae.
 &nbsp;
-==> brew cask install Caskroom/cask/virtualbox-extension-pack
+==> brew install --cask Caskroom/cask/virtualbox-extension-pack
 ==> Caveats
 Installing this Cask means you have AGREED to the VirtualBox Personal Use and Evaluation License at